Profile information

 Cultural exchange and learning opportunities

-We live in the forest on an off-grid island so we can offer an immersive forest homestead experience with all its quirks.
+We live in the forest on an off-grid island so we can offer a full-on forest homestead experience with all its quirks.
 There are often community events (music, potlucks, work-parties, dance-parties, ultimate-frisbee, sauna) that you are welcome to participate in.
 Forest hikes and ocean swimming is accessible.
 We can probably lend you a bike, and hitchhiking around the island is quite easy.

 Help